In Answer to a Letter

 "Sheesh - a white woman who can't sing.
 And OLD too.
 Forget it!"

 You can't win!

 So there are big strikes against me.
 I won't play in noisy, smoky nightclubs for a hundred dollars a night (average pay for most musicians, slightly more for very well-known musicians).

 I won't play in noisy, smoky nightclubs for any amount of money.
 Music like this belongs in the concert halls and churches.
 I'll even ask for silence (if I have to, which is infrequent) while I perform.
 It's sacred.

 And white musicians in 2008 are not allowed to play jazz, not seriously.
 It's what a well-known and infamous Jazz Kingpin calls "not genuine" and he makes me itch.
 Neither are women, according to the jazz cartels, and that would be just fine, except that the organizations and academia that could support this music are in TOTAL agreement with these idiots.

 And I'm not supposed to tell you any of this.
-Especially the part about how most musicians make a few hundred dollars for a "gig" (a word I hate!) and that I set my OWN value, unrelated to the "market value" placed on "musicians as product".
+Especially the part about how most musicians make $50 or $75 dollars for a "gig" (a word I hate!) and that I set my OWN value, unrelated to the "market value" placed on "musicians as product".

 So I am not popular with many many musicians.
 Most musicians will work for very little money.
 They will consistently undersell themselves.
 It has become an almost universal habit.